-Size Ecology Lab is an interdisciplinary ecology research group led by Associate Professor Julia Blanchard at the Institute of Marine and Antarctic Studies (IMAS), University of Tasmania.
+Size Ecology Lab is an interdisciplinary ecology research group led by Professor Julia Blanchard at the Institute of Marine and Antarctic Studies (IMAS), University of Tasmania.

 We are a diverse team of macro- and microecologists, data analysts, mathematical modellers and socioecologists.

-We also study the consequences of human population size and how changes in human demand and activities, coupled with environmental change, alter complex social-ecological systems.
+We work on research topics that range from fundamental ecology and evolution to more applied global ecology and sustainability.
+In particular, we study the ecological role of body size and how this influences individual to ecosystem processes.
+We also study the consequences of human population size and how changes in human demand and activities, coupled with environmental change, alter a complex social-ecological systems.

 Do you ever wake up in the morning thinking, size spectrum theory is neat, but so hard to use?
 Well, if you do, you are not alone!
 At the size ecology lab we are working on making size spectrum theory accessible and widely used which is why we build R packages (which are also neat and super easy to use).

 Here at the Size Ecology Lab, we are focused on all things fishy, so we were very excited last week to see the launch of an innovative resource FishNutrients - a new tool in the already impressive suite of FishBase products.